Updated 17th February 2023

 If you’re planning on staying a few days and trying to see as much as possible, the Singapore Unlimited Attractions Pass represents excellent value.
 There are so many attractions included in the pass: the Zoo, SEA Aquarium, Universal Studios, Singapore Flyer, Kidzania, Gardens By The Bay… over 35 activities all on one pass.
 It also comes with a handy little guidebook so you can make sure you know exactly what you want to do.

-What would I add or change?
+What would I add or change from my own recent trip?

 There are so many things I would have liked to do on this trip that we didn’t get a chance to.
 Gardens By The Bay is probably the number one activity on this list and I think the kids would have got a real kick out of it.
 I also really wanted to visit the ArtScience Museum at the Marina Bay Sands.
 We did also spend a couple of hours strolling along Orchard Road… In hindsight, this was a waste – we didn’t buy anything other than a Boost Juice or see anything particularly interesting.
 We just went because it was close-by and we wanted to get out of the apartment before dinner.
 I think we could have used that time to do something a bit more fun.